RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 # Build Groups
 Checkmate for OBI uses the concept of a **build group**: a collection of tasks associated with a particular dependency, which in our case, is a dependency on a published distribution file of OBI content.
 Up until now, all the tasks demonstrated exist without being tied to a dependency: they are the core Checkmate for OBI tasks that revolve around working with content checked into a Git repository.

 A build group allows us to declare a dependency on a prior release of a distribution file, and then get a bunch of new, dynamically generated tasks that belong to that build group.
-Checkmate contains two build groups by default:
+Checkmate contains three build groups by default:
-* **feature:** used primarily to regression test new feature branches prior to their being merged into a mainline of code, usually the **develop** or **master** branches.
+* **feature:** used primarily to regression test new feature branches prior to their being merged into a mainline of code, usually the **develop** or **master** branch.
-* **release:** used to regression test new releases prior to being deployed to downstream environments, or prior to be merged into release branches such as **master** or **release.x.x.x**.
+* **release:** used to regression test new releases prior to being deployed to downstream environments, or prior to being merged into release branches such as **master** or **release.x.x.x**.
 * **promote:** used for promoting content to downstream environments.
-We'll look at this later on.

 Because these build groups are already built-in, we don't have to do much to enable them; all we have to do is declare a dependency on a prior distribution version, and the tasks in this build group will magically appear.
 Since we now have the 0.0.9 distribution published to our Maven Local repository, we can use that distribution as our dependency for these build groups.